rootiest/zippy-klipper_config/guides/GUIDE-macros.md

     end_print

-> Note: This part is the same for all Slicers.
+> Note: This code is the same for all Slicers.
 We just need to call the `END_PRINT` macro, there's no need to pass any values to it.

 ### Update: